Choline is an essential nutrient that’s involved in the health of every cell in your body. Read more to find out the best choline supplements of 2022.

 Check out the Best Choline Supplements

-Choline is a water-soluble vitamin that plays many important roles in the body, including supporting neurotransmitter activity and fighting against cognitive decline.
-You may have heard people talk about “cholinergic” pathways: these are brain pathways that use acetylcholine as their neurotransmitter.
-While other kinds of cholinergic receptors (e.g., muscarinic) and other enzymes are involved in making acetylcholine, it is always going to be an essential part of your brain’s functioning—and taking choline supplements can help make sure you’re getting enough!
+Choline is a water-soluble vitamin that has a lot of essential jobs in the body, like helping neurotransmitters work and preventing memory loss.
+You’ve probably heard of “cholinergic” pathways, which are brain pathways that use acetylcholine as a neurotransmitter.
+While other kinds of cholinergic receptors (e.g., muscarinic) and other enzymes are involved in making acetylcholine, it will always be an essential part of your brain’s functioning—and taking choline supplements can help make sure you’re getting enough!

 1. Nested Naturals Choline